Ben Lamm

-Ben Lamm is an American serial entrepreneur best known for partnering with George Church on the idea for de-extinction and founding a venture capital-backed startup known as Colossal to support Church's work in the development of genetic engineering and reproductive technology.
+Ben Lamm is an American billionaire entrepreneur.
+He is best known for partnering with George Church on the idea for de-extinction and founding a venture capital-backed startup known as Colossal to support Church's work in the development of genetic engineering and reproductive technology.
+As of 2025, his net worth is $3.7 billion.

-History
+Career

+Lamm founded his first company when he was a senior at Baylor University.

+He later sold ventures such as Simply Interactive, an e-learning software company (acquired by Agile in 2010); Chaotic Moon Studios, a mobile app company (acquired by Accenture in 2015); Team Chaos, a digital gaming company (acquired by Zynga in 2016); Conversable, a SaaS conversational bot technology (acquired by LivePerson in 2018); and Hypergiant Industries, a machine-learning artificial intelligence (acquired by Trive Capital in 2023), for undisclosed sums upon each company's acquisition.

 In 2019, Lamm used $15 million in seed funding to apply genetic technology such as "clustered regularly interspaced short palindromic repeats" (CRISPR) for Colossal's work on conservation biology.
-At its launch in 2021, he received media attention for claiming that Colossal would "bring back the wooly mammoth" within the next decade.
-Lamm secured investments from public figures such as Paris Hilton, Charles Hoskinson, and Thomas Tull and has raised more than $75 million as of March 2022.
+At its launch in 2021, he received media attention for claiming that Colossal would "bring back the woolly mammoth" within the next decade.
+Lamm secured investments from public figures such as Paris Hilton, Thomas Tull, Tom Brady, Peter Jackson, and Chris Hemsworth, and has raised more than $235 million as of October 2024.

 During the 2022 South by Southwest festival, Lamm was on a panel moderated by Richard Garriott that made the case for de-extinction.

-Lamm founded his first company when he was a senior at Baylor University.
-He sold ventures such as Chaotic Moon Studios, a mobile app company, Conversable, a SaaS conversational bot technology, and Hypergiant Industries, a machine-learning artificial intelligence, for undisclosed sums upon each company's acquisition.
+In late 2022, Lamm co-founded Form Bio, a software company spun out of Colossal Biosciences.
+The company aims to develop software to improve the working efficiency of scientists.
+Form Bio was funded through a $30 million investment deal involving Thomas Tull.

+Lamm launched Breaking, a plastic degradation and synthetic biology startup, in April 2024.
+Gestated at Colossal, Breaking discovered X-32, a microbe that is capable of breaking down various plastics in as little as 22 months while leaving behind carbon dioxide, water and biomass.

+In October 2024, Lamm launched The Colossal Foundation, a 501(c)(3) that utilizes Colossal Biosciences-developed technology for conservative efforts globally.
+Biobanking is one of its key focuses.
+As of February 2025, Colossal has raised $435 million in total funding since its foundation.

+In 2025, Lamm led his company's de-extinction work to revive the dire wolf.
+Romulus, Remus, and Khaleesi were announced publicly that April.

+Lamm was recognized on the 2025 Time 100 Next list.

+Board and advisory work

+Lamm currently is a member of the Board of Trustees for The Explorers Club.